18F/unit-testing-node/_pages/setup.md

 ## Create a working branch

-It is _strongly_ suggested you create a working branch.
+It's _strongly_ suggested that you create a working branch.
 This way, you can checkpoint your work, compare it against the solution code, and generally avoid pushing unintended changes upstream (if you have push access):